IamOmaR22/REPLIQ-Jr.-Django-Practical-Challenge/README.md

-# Enterprise Device Management API
+# AssetTracker Device Management API
 ---
 This Django application provides an API for managing enterprise devices, employees, companies, device logs, and subscriptions.
 It allows companies to efficiently manage their devices and subscriptions for their employees.